 When Napoleon Bonaparte decided to renovate the Basilica of Saint-Denis in order to convert it as a vault for his family, he did not know that it would take more than 60 years to end this work.
 Three generations of architects will take part into this renovation, each of them having their own ideas for the work to achieve.
 The basilica wears the different styles of the three architects.
 The first one to be designated by the Emperor to start this colossal project was Jacques-Guillaume Legrand.

 After doing his studies at the Louis-le-Grand school, Jacques-Guillaume Legrand (1743 – 1808) enrolls at the Ecole des Ponts-et-Chaussées.
 In parallel, he attends some Jacques-François Blondel classes at the Royale Academy of Architecture, where he met Jacques Molinos.
 Since then, they started to work together.
-After Blondel’s death, Legrand attends Charles-Louis Clérisseau painting classes who he will marry his daughter in 1789 after coming back from his journey in Italy with his friend Molinos.
+After Blondel’s death, Legrand attends Charles-Louis Clérisseau painting classes who's daughter he married once he came back from Italy in 1789.

 Their instructive journey, where they did some complementary research on architecture, had to be shortened and Jacques-Guillaume Legrand came back to France to marry his wife Marie-Joséphine Clérisseau and to take part into architectural works for 20 years.